Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Learning Loco-Manipulation Skills

 However, teleoperation for the \textit{full-body} of a humanoid has a number of limitations.
 Firstly, a majority of teleoperation systems capture only manipulation skills~\cite{diffusion_policy}.
 Generally, Virtual Reality (VR)-based teleoperation schemes cannot sense the operator's gait and are restricted to simply commanding walking speeds and directions via joysticks~\cite{jorgensen_2022_cockpit_vr, cisnero2024soro, lu2024mobiletelevision}.
 Full-body sensing, including human gaits, often requires additional equipment such as IMU suits~\cite{penco_2018_retarget, dallard2023ral} or exoskeletons~\cite{ramos2018humanoid}.
 These devices may be prohibitively expensive, bulky, complicated to maintain, and lack transparency and user-friendliness.
-Secondly, while teleoperation can generate versatile training data for a wide range of tasks, the utility of this data may be limited if the robot's kinematics do not enable seamless retargeting of reference human motion.
-Additionally, retargeting dynamic tasks such as walking or pushing an object is sensitive to the dynamic model of the human demonstrator \cite{penco_2018_retarget} and requires meeting high synchronicity~\cite{dallard2023ral} and rich sensory feedback.
+Secondly, while teleoperation can generate versatile training data for a wide range of tasks, the utility of this data may be limited if the robot's kinematics fail to seamlessly retarget the reference human motion.
+Additionally, retargeting dynamic tasks such as walking or pushing an object relies heavily on the dynamic model of the human demonstrator \cite{penco_2018_retarget} and requires meeting high synchronicity~\cite{dallard2023ral} and rich sensory feedback.

 Although both teleoperation data and policy execution data are recorded from robots, they exhibit distinct characteristics.
 During teleoperation, human instructors tend to provide diverse demonstrations even for the same task.
-Therefore, teleoperation data are often multimodal, \textit{i.e.}, given a specific task, there exists a distribution of plausible ways to accomplish the task.
-In contrast, data from executing a single policy are often unimodal, \textit{i.e.}, given an input, the output is often fixed.
+Therefore, teleoperation data are often multimodal; that is, given a specific task, there exists a distribution of plausible ways to accomplish the task.
+In contrast, data from executing a single policy are often unimodal; that is, given an input, the output is often fixed.
 Different policy learning approaches have been proposed to address these multimodal and unimodal data features.